IHE/ITI.mCSD/input/pagecontent/volume-1.md

 The reason this is not a deterministic algorithm is that there may be multiple electronic paths to the same organization.
 Clients may rank these paths based on multiple considerations, for example:
 - How broad it wishes the request to be: the closer to the target organization the narrower.
-- If there are equivalent mechanisms, e.g. XDR and MHD are supported, the client may choose a preferred transaction.
+- If there are equivalent mechanisms, e.g., XDR and MHD are supported, the client may choose a preferred transaction.
 - If an organization is accessible via two different HIEs, the client may choose based on other criteria, for example fees or authorization differences.